 Despite substandard work, police said the suspects allowed for the books to be distributed to schools across the country and made 80 percent of the payment, forcing the government to lose up to 217 million birr in the process.

-In total, the country has incurred at least 280 million birr loss, according to police’s report.
+In total, the country has incurred at least 280 million birr loss, according to the police report.

-Apart from arresting the suspects, police have seized cash including foreign currencies found in their houses and have blocked their bank accounts and that of their families with a lot of deposit.
+Apart from arresting the suspects, police have seized cash including foreign currencies found in their houses and have blocked their bank accounts and that of their families with a lot of deposits.